COGS18/COGS18.github.io/_build/materials/08-FunctionsI.md

 #### Algorithm for making a ham & cheese sandwich

+- get bread
+- put ham on bread
+- put cheese on ham
+- put ham on bread
+- put on plate

 Humans are pretty good at making sandwiches.
 Computers may struggle a bit.